Sign In / Sign Out

 Students accepted into the BSW Child Welfare Education Program will follow the BSW curriculum.
 CWEP students do not have to take any credits above and beyond those required for the BSW degree.
 However, CWEP Students do have to follow the CWEP curriculum for which there are two overall requirements: 1) take SWU 442 as their senior year selective, and 2) complete their field placement at the Department of Child Safety.

 Selective - CWEP Students are required to take SWU 442, Practice with Children and Families in Child Welfare as their senior year selective.
 Downtown Phoenix campus and West campus-based students should plan to take this course the first semester of their field placement (Fall or Spring semester).
 Tucson-campus-based students should plan to take this course the second semester of their field placement (Spring semester).
+Please note that this course is only offered as a day-time course.
+No night sections are available.

 Field placement - BSW CWEP students are required to complete their field placement at a Department of Child Safety (DCS) site.